Fractured Magic: Chapter Twenty-Eight

 “Thank you for intervening, Ms. Corscia,” Leandros said.

-“It wasn’t for you,” Evelyne said.
+“It wasn’t for you,” Evelyne said, cold once more.
 She looked from Roman to Leandros.
 “I hope you’re ready for what’s ahead, Captain.
 Eresh, inventory.
 Come.”

-With that, she left, Eresh going with her.
-It left Leandros, Roman, Gareth, and Thea alone again.
+Eresh and Gareth left with her, leaving Leandros, Roman, and Thea alone.
 “You should have told me you had a history with Ms. Corscia,” Leandros hissed.

-“You don’t—,” Roman started, eyes wide.
+“You don’t—,” Roman started, his eyes wide.
 He schooled his expression quickly and shrugged.
 “It’s nothing of note.
-Not more than any other Enforcer.”
+Not more than I have with any other Enforcer.”

 Leandros narrowed his eyes at Roman, then turned to Thea.
 “Ms. Fairfax, can you tell when people are lying?”